hypercoregz/porter/README.rst

 Ignore and force::

-    porter.mkdir('/foo/bar', ignore=Ture) # If '/foo/bar' exists, porter will not create the folder and no error will occur. porter.move('/foo/bar', '/foo1/bar', force=True) # If '/foo1/bar' exists, porter will move the directory anyway.
+    porter.mkdir('/foo/bar', ignore=True) # If '/foo/bar' exists, porter will not create the folder and no error will occur. porter.move('/foo/bar', '/foo1/bar', force=True) # If '/foo1/bar' exists, porter will move the directory anyway.

 Ignore and force are both available in 'mkdir', 'copy', 'copy_to', 'move', 'move_to' functions.